XiaoyangJin/IOS102_Project6_BeReal_pt2/README.md

 Submitted by: **XiaoyangJin**

-**Name of your app** is an app that allows users to post with pictures chosen from album or taken by camera
+**BeReal** is an app that allows users to post with pictures chosen from album or taken by camera

 Time spent: **6** hours spent in total